(07) 3878 3329

 Instrument trainer : Guitar

-Samantha is currently in her final year at the QLD Conservatorium of Music, majoring in Piano performance.
+Samantha holds a B.Mus degree from the QLD Conservatorium of Music, Griffith University majoring in Piano performance.
 Samantha has been a student of Inna for several years prior to her tertiary studies.
-She has been teaching for the last 4 years, in her free time Samantha enjoys cycling, walking and playing with her dog.
+She has been teaching for the last 5 years, in her free time Samantha enjoys cycling, walking and playing with her dog.

 Instrument trainer : Woodwind/ brass department